- Outreach and Impact

 - My Science

-Student clubs and organizations in the College of Science and in the University provide opportunities for science students to Engage in What Matters and develop into tomorrow’s scientists, leaders and active community members.
+Student clubs and organizations in the College of Science and at OSU offer science students many opportunities to engage in meaningful ways and develop into tomorrow’s scientists, leaders and active community members.

 Oregon State's Chemistry Club (SAACS, or Student Affiliates of the American Chemical Society) is all about having fun while gaining a greater understanding of science and learning the secrets behind chemistry.
 If you are interested in chemistry, or just like blowing things up and lighting things on fire, then you should join the Chemistry Club!
 The club has no dues and attendance isn't required.
 Check out the SAACS Facebook page for more info or email email@example.com.

 Investigative Diagnosis Society is a student-run club that presents a mock medical case, and then members ask questions to determine the diagnosis.
 Students learn about different diagnostic tools as well as the disease that is featured.
 For more information, visit their Facebook page.

 Pre-Dental Society offers students a supportive network for anyone interested in a career in dentistry.
 Students can participate in a preceptorship program, which provides students the opportunity to observe a practicing dentist at work.
 OSU has a strong record of success: in recent years nearly all applicants who completed OSU's Pre-dental program were admitted!
 In addition to an outstanding placement record, OSU has strong relationships with many dental schools.

 The Integrative Biology Club helps students apply information and skills learned in courses.
 In addition, the IBC informs students about issues and job/internship opportunities within the life sciences.
 Activities such as rafting trips, hiking, and whale watching also provide a fun social outlet.